bootgly/bootgly/README.md

 ❔ = Untested

-Above is the native compatibility, of course it is possible to run on Windows and Unix using containers.
+Above is the native compatibility, of course it is possible to run on Windows and Unix using Docker containers.

 ### ⚙️ Dependencies